fsalom/moshimoshi/README.md

 git submodule init
 git submodule update
 ```

-Save to grepper
-These commands will initialize your local configuration file and fetch all the data from the Kotlin OAuth2 Retrofit Library project, placing it in the path you specified.
+These commands will initialize your local configuration file and fetch all the data from Moshi Moshi Library project, placing it in the path you specified.

 ### Step 3: Commit the Submodule to Your Project